taylorazizeh/taylorazizeh.github.io/content/publication/conference-paper/index.md

 the highest levels of DNA damage in insectivorous bats, this could be explained by the bioaccumulation of pollutants in the insects.
-This research provides valuable baseline data on the toxicological effects of land conversion on the overall health of bat populations, as well as identify regions with high levels of bioaccumulation that may also pose a risk to human health.
+This research provides valuable baseline data on the toxicological effects of land conversion on the overall health of bat populations, as well as identify regions with high levels of bioaccumulation that may also pose a risk to human health.'

 # Summary.
 An optional shortened abstract.
 summary: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Duis posuere tellus ac convallis placerat.
 Proin tincidunt magna sed ex sollicitudin condimentum.